xujiantao9510/xujiantao9510.github.io/_posts/2023-03-01-Research_field.md

 topmost: true
 ---

-My research plan is to use different machine learning algorithms for disease detection of arrhythmia data sets.
-My supervisor is <a href="https://u-aizu.ac.jp/research/faculty/detail?cd=90060" target="_blank">Professor Chenwenxi</a>,Students who are interested are welcome to write to me for discussion.
+During Master, my research field is to use different machine learning algorithms for Arrhythmia detection .
+My supervisor is <a href="https://u-aizu.ac.jp/research/faculty/detail?cd=90060" target="_blank">Professor Chenwenxi</a>,Friends who are interested are welcome to write to me for discussion.